-The school provides lots of special days and weeks across the school year for children to engage with: World Book Day, International Day, British Values Day, Equality Afternoon, Maths Day, Science week, Walk to school week, Be bright be seen day, Anti bullying week, National Online safety day, HPS Online safety day, Environmental Week, Wellbeing week, and Diversity Week
+The school provides lots of special days and weeks across the school year for children to engage with: World Book Day, International Day, British Values Day, Equality Afternoon, Maths Day, Science week, Walk to school week, Be bright be seen day, Anti bullying week, National Online safety day, the local streets, Friary Park, land use in the local area, the stream at Friary Park, and traffic surveys.
+The school takes part in Barnet events and competitions including music festivals, athletics, sporting tournaments, gymnastics competitions, the dance festival and quizzes.

-We also do a geography fieldtrip in every year group from YI to Y6.
-These include: the school grounds, the local streets, Friary Park, land use in the local area, the stream at Friary Park, and traffic surveys.
+HPS Online safety day, Environmental Week, Wellbeing week, and Diversity Week We also do a geography fieldtrip in every year group from YI to Y6.
+These include: the school grounds,